Intruder (1993 film): Analysis

 The mystical and sometimes deranged character of Luisa is formed of sheer emotion and feeling.
-In the most impressive scene of the films, Luisa revived the comatose Ángel with sheer vital force, without any help, she drags him to the swimming pool, where she introduces his head in the water, which makes him react.
-At the same time, she has to carry a weight superior to her own and in front of her husband and children, who are witness of the miracle of Ángel's resurrection.
+In the most impressive scene of the films, Luisa revived the comatose Ángel with sheer vital force; without any help, she drags him to the swimming pool, where she puts his head in the water, which revives him.
+At the same time, she has to carry a weight superior to her own and in front of her husband and children, who are witnesses of the miracle of Ángel's resurrection.
 Luisa very riotously exhorts Ángel to open his eyes and live in a monologue that is a beautiful declaration of love.
 "Wake up, I order it to you.
 Repeat with me, I don't wanna die, I don't wanna die.
 Live for me, so I can tell you, I love you, I love you, a million times.
 Live, so you can look at yourself in my eyes, so you can feel the warmest of my hands in your forehead.
 Look at that (pointing out to the moon) she is there, more beautiful than ever, she reflects tomorrow's light.
 Don't you wanna see the morning's sun?
 Open your eyes, tell your name aloud, I order you to yell your name (she slaps him and continues).
 Hold on; help me, fight for your life.
 It is inside of you what doesn't let you live.
 Spit it out.
 You have to live for me (she lays him down on the edge of the swimming pool), I shouldn't have left you.
 I want you to feel pain, pain, the pain of being alive (she submerges his head in the water until the dying man reacts, coughing) Tell your name, I'm Angel and I wanna live (he complies) "Wait for me, I'm Angel".